bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 ## Build Stateful Mocks

-Mocking in 2025 isn’t just about static JSON anymore.
-Today it is about 'behaviors'.
-Today's applications are dynamic, multi-step, and interactive.
-To simulate such behavior, stateful mocking becomes essential.
-Beeceptor does this by offering state-aware constructs, powered by an internal, persistent state engine.
+Modern mocking is about more than static JSON; it's about simulating behaviors.
+To simulate dynamic, multi-step application behavior, stateful mocking is essential.
+Beeceptor supports this with a persistent state engine.

-With Beeceptor, your mock endpoints can:
+With stateful mocks, your mock endpoints can:

 - Remember data across requests
 - Simulate object creation and retrieval